Mrgoudan/CSCI5611/README.md

 with left click, "alieans" can be added to the map. their designate spaceship will be randomly generated. under the circumstance that there are no path from aliean's position to its ship, random aliean and spaceship position will be genarated. all existing alieans will move to their designate spaceship simultaneously.
 ### 6. TTC crowd simulation:
 When there are multiple agents on the map, and they are about to collide, the TTC can provide forces to pull them away and also make sure they don't collide with the obstacle.
+# Tools and Library used:
+No tools and libraies are used besides what's provided to us.
 # Difficulties
 ### 1. The lack of data structures:
 the initial design of how to store the path was using JAVA's linkedlist.
 When the agent gets to a node, we use the linkedlist removefirst() method to pop the node.
 But, Processing did not inherit this JAVA structure, so, we have to use ArrayList to store the path and use indexes to keep track the nodes.